 - B2C eCommerce email marketing software: Klaviyo—FREE for up to 250 subscribers, then $30 per month for up to 1,000 subscribers.

 Design software is another must-have marketing tool.
-Luckily, there are tons of free tools, including Canva, Adobe Spark, and more.
+Luckily, there are tons of free tools, including Canva, Adobe Creative Cloud Express, and more.
 If you need something more professional, you'll need a program like Adobe Photoshop, which starts at $9.99 per month.

 If part of your marketing strategy involves SEO, you'll need a keyword research tool to find keywords and analyze the competition.
 Many businesses immediately turn to premium keyword research tools like ahrefs, Moz, and Semrush, which can cost hundreds of dollars.